districtavenue/Chinook_Database/README.md

 ### Tools
 I am using PostgreSQL to solve the questions from this database.
+Throught this project, i will use basic and intermediate level like join, aggregate function, wildcard and more.
+There are 27 questions but i have picked 15 of them cause some are not matching (ne corresponds pas ) with the database.

 ### QUESTIONS FOR THIS PROJECT